-Some people also set their real estate photography rates based on square footage, using a pricing formula of around nine cents per square foot.
+- Some people also set their real estate photography rates based on square footage, using a pricing formula of around nine cents per square foot.

 - Video tours of home interiors and individual rooms should cost upwards of $1,000.
-When you set your real estate photography pricing, base them on deliverables (i.e. 25 high-quality images, one minute of drone video) rather than an hourly wage, and work the time your efforts will take you into your pricing formula.
+When you set your real estate photography pricing, base them on deliverables (i.e., 25 high-quality images, one minute of drone video) rather than an hourly wage, and work the time your efforts will take you into your pricing formula.

 What Makes a Good Real Estate Image?

 Your photos are selling homes, which means they have an important role in highlighting the property’s best features.
 When it comes to home photography, certain beginner’s mistakes can easily be avoided using these tips.

 When it comes to home photography, there are certain beginner’s mistakes that can easily be avoided using these tips.